UNRELATED BUSINESS INCOME TAX (UBIT)

 2.7 Reporting Requirements

-Any tax-exempt organization which realizes unrelated business income must file a tax return with the IRS for the year involved whether or not the income produced a net profit.
+Any tax-exempt organization which realizes unrelated business income must file a tax return with the IRS for the year involved, whether or not the income produced a net profit.
 The Tax Cuts and Jobs Act of 2018 changed how UBI is reported.
 Prior to this Act, income reported on the UBIT return could be aggregated for all of the unrelated trades or businesses engaged in by the University, so that gains from one business could be offset by losses in another business.
 The new guidelines require an organization subject to the unrelated business income tax, with more than one unrelated trade or business, to calculate unrelated business taxable income (UBTI) separately with respect to each trade or business.
 UBTI, including for purposes of determining any net operating loss (NOL) deduction, shall be computed separately with respect to each trade or business.
 UBTI with respect to any such trade or business shall not be less than zero.

 2.8 University-specific Issues